fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 ## Pytest Fixtures

-You can read more about them in the <a href="https://docs.pytest.org/en/6.2.x/fixture.html" class="external-link" target="_blank">pytest docs for fixtures</a>, but I'll give you a short example for what we need here.
+You can read more about them in the [pytest docs for fixtures](https://docs.pytest.org/en/6.2.x/fixture.html), but I'll give you a short example for what we need here.

 Let's see the first code example with a fixture: